DoSomething/chompy/docs/imports/rock-the-vote.md

 # Rock The Vote

 We import CSVs from Rock The Vote (RTV) to upsert users and their `voter-reg` posts.
-We use the `Tracking Code` column provided to store referring source information of a voter registration (VR).
-See [VR Technical Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.
+We previously imported this data from TurboVote (TV) in 2016, 2018.
+See [VR Tech Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.

 ## Overview